-Management has evaluated subsequent events for accounting and disclosure requirements through April 27, 2022, the date the financial statements were available to be issued.
-Effective January 1, 2022, the Association increased its contribution from 6% to 8% to the YMCA Retirement Fund Tax-Deferred Savings Plan (Savings Plan).
+Management has evaluated subsequent events for accounting and disclosure requirements through May 2, 2023, the date the financial statements were available to be issued.
+Effective January 1, 2023, the Association increased its contribution from 8% to 10% to the YMCA Retirement Fund Tax-Deferred Savings Plan (Savings Plan).

-Recent Accounting Pronouncements
+Accounting Pronouncements

 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), requiring all leases to be recognized on the Association's statement of financial position as a right-of-use asset and a lease liability, unless the lease is a short term lease (generally a lease with a term of twelve months or less).
 At the commencement date of the lease, the Association will recognize: 1) a lease liability for the Association's obligation to make payments under the lease agreement, measured on a discounted basis; and 2) a right-of-use asset that represents the Association's right to use, or control the use of, the specified asset for the lease term.
 The ASU originally required recognition and measurement of leases at the beginning of the earliest period presented using a modified retrospective transition method.
 In July 2018, the FASB issued ASU 2018-11, which provided an additional (and optional) transition method that permits application of the updated standard at the adoption date with recognition of a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 In June 2020, the FASB issued ASU 2020-05, which deferred the effective date of ASU 2016-02.
-The updated standard will be effective for the Association for the year ending December 31, 2022.
-The Association has not yet selected a transition method and is currently evaluating the effect that the new standard will have on its financial statements.
+The Association has elected not to recognize a right-of-use asset nor operating lease liability on the statement of financial position given the immaterial nature of its operating and finance leases.